-NGINX (Pronounced as Engine-X) is an open source, lightweight, high-performance web server or proxy server.
-Nginx used as reverse proxy server for HTTP, HTTPS, SMTP, IMAP, POP3 protocols, on the other hand, it is also used for servers load balancing and HTTP Cache.
-Nginx accelerates content and application delivery, improves security, facilitates availability and scalability for the busiest websites on the Internet.
+NGINX (Pronounced as Engine-X) is an open-source, lightweight, high-performance web server, and proxy server.
+Nginx is used as a reverse proxy server for HTTP, HTTPS, SMTP, IMAP, and POP3 protocols, on the other hand, it is also used for server load balancing and HTTP Cache.
+Nginx accelerates content and application delivery, improves security, and facilitates availability, and scalability for the busiest websites on the Internet.

-In easy term, Nginx is just a kind of software which is used in web servers to serve the concurrent requests.
-Previously we used to install Apache in web servers to handle these functions; but as the world is growing and demanding more things at one time the term concurrency comes into the picture and Nginx launched for the same thing.
+In layman’s terms, Nginx is a kind of software used as a web server to serve large concurrent requests.
+Earlier we used to install Apache as a web server to handle those functions, but the world is growing and demanding more things at one time, the term concurrency came into action and Nginx was introduced for the same issue.

-Why Apache is Slow?
-How Nginx Came in Action?
+Why Apache is slow?
+How did Nginx take over?

 This issue was named as C10K (Concurrent 10 Thousand) Problem.

-Then Igor Sysoev started the development of Nginx in 2002 to overcome the same issue, and the first time Nginx was publicly released in 2004.
+Then Igor Sysoev started the development of Nginx in 2002 to overcome the same issue and the first time Nginx was publicly released in 2004.
 Nginx is lightweight and can handle large numbers of concurrent requests without hogging too much resources.

-Nginx follows event-based process; it does not create individual thread of request for each process like Apache does, but smartly follows events of a process.
-Below is the demonstration of a Nginx server handling concurrent MP3 and MP4 file requests.
+Nginx follows the event-based process; it does not create an individual thread of requests for each process as Apache does, but smartly follows process events.
+Below is a demonstration of an Nginx server handling concurrent MP3 and MP4 file requests.

-Nginx divided its job into Worker Connections and Worker Process.
-Here worker connections are managing the request made and the response obtained by users on the web server; in the same time these request are passed to its parent process which is Worker Process.
+Nginx divided its job into Worker Connections and Worker Processes.
+Here worker connections manage the request made and the response obtained by users on the web server; at the same time, these requests are passed to their parent process which is the Worker Process.

 A single worker connection (See in Diagram: Worker Connections) can handle around 1024 connections at a time.
 It is the greatest ability of a worker connection.

-There can “n” numbers of the worker process in Nginx based on the type of server you have and each worker process handle different jobs so that it can handle more numbers of concurrent requests.
+There can be “n” numbers of the worker process in Nginx based on the type of server you have, and each worker process handles different jobs; so it can handle more concurrent requests.

-Finally, the worker process transfers the requests to Nginx Master Process which quickly responds to the unique requests only.
+Finally, the worker process transfers the requests to the Nginx Master Process, which quickly responds to the unique requests only.